CSSC Staff

 Head of Marketing, Research and Communication

-Arlene has over 20 years of experience in public sector communications, including working as a Campaigns and Stakeholder Manager (NI) with the Cabinet Office to support local delivery of Prime Minister’s priority campaigns.
+Arlene has over 20 years of experience in public sector communications, including working as a Campaigns and Stakeholder Manager (NI) with the Cabinet Office to support local delivery of the Prime Minister’s priority campaigns.
 Previously, Arlene worked with researchers, policy experts, national and local government departments, public health schools, academic institutions and community organisations to communicate key messages to inform public policy to support healthier populations in Northern Ireland and Ireland.

 Jayne Millar